System Design Space

 Track where the next level already shows up: systems thinking, prioritization, broader perspective, and confident interview steering.

-Strong preparation gets much easier once you understand how a system design interview is actually scored.
-A good result is rarely one brilliant idea.
-It is a sequence of observations about how you clarify the task, keep structure, justify decisions, and react when the interviewer changes the depth of the conversation.
+Preparing blind is expensive: you can sink weeks into topics the interviewer barely reads.
+So start from how a system design interview is actually scored.
+A good result rarely rests on one brilliant idea.
+It is a sequence of observations about how you clarify the task, keep structure, justify decisions, and hold the line when the conversation gets harder.

 Evaluation criteria by interview stage

-Each stage produces a different kind of evidence: requirement clarification, boundary setting, component reasoning, scaling judgment, and communication clarity.
-This section turns that into a practical map of what typically looks strong and weak.
+Each stage gives its own kind of signal: requirement clarification, boundary setting, component reasoning, scaling judgment, and communication clarity.
+What follows is a map of what reads as a strong answer at each one, and what reads as a weak one.

 1